remexre/stahlos/docs/notes/low-level/abi.md

 The segment registers (`cs`, `ds`, `es`, `fs`, `gs`) should always have the same values, `0x08` for `cs`, `0x10` for the rest.

 The User Pointer points to the User Area (see [Forth Structures](../../forth/structures.md#user-area)).

+When a call is performed, `rax` must contain the address of the code field of the word being called.